PrefectHQ/prefect/docs/guides/host.md

 ![Creating a notification in the Prefect UI](/img/ui/create-email-notification.png)

-Notifications are structured just as you would describe them to someone.
 You can choose:

-- Which run states should trigger a notification.
+- Which run states should trigger a notification
-- Tags to filter which flow runs are covered by the notification.
+- Tags to filter which flow runs are covered by the notification
-- Whether to send an email, a Slack message, Microsoft Teams message, or other services.
+- Whether to send an email, a Slack message, Microsoft Teams message, or other services

 For email notifications (supported on Prefect Cloud only), the configuration requires email addresses to which the message is sent.